Internet Explorer is no longer supported. It is recommended to use other browsers.

 Yes, you can.

-Through the screen adjustment, you can choose among four follow modes: Lock, follow, FPV, and Back to the Middle.
+Through the built-in screen, you can choose among four follow modes: Free, Follow, FPV, and Recenter.

-1) Lock mode: gimbal fixed to the target scene, and will not follow the move of hand-held rig movement.
+1) Free mode: The gimbal is fixed on the targeted scene, and will not follow handheld rig movement.

-2) Follow mode: In this mode, the pan/tilt moves with the handheld ring, according to the user’s setting of follow speed, dead zone, acceleration, into smooth follow movement, and the three axes can be set independently.
+2) Follow mode: The pan/tilt moves with the handheld rig, according to the user’s setting of follow speed, dead zone, acceleration, into smooth follow movement, and the three axes can be set independently.

 3) FPV mode: The behavior of the gimbal’s three axes follows the gesture of the handheld rig, allowing users to shoot in the first-person perspective.

-4) Back to the Middle mode: The gimbal follows the handheld rig movement.
+4) Recenter mode: The gimbal follows handheld rig movement.
 Gimbal posture returns to the middle of the handheld rig once the rig holds still.

 Yes, you can.

 Yes, you can.

-When you enter the SmoothTrack interface, you can set various parameters, including dead zone, speed, and acceleration.
+When you enter SmoothTrack, you can set various parameters including deadband, speed, and acceleration.

-1. Make sure that the Bluetooth function is turned on and turn on Ronin 2.
-Open the Ronin parameter adjustment app and it will automatically search for your Ronin 2 device.
-Select the corresponding Bluetooth and click OK.
+1) Make sure that the Bluetooth function is enabled and turn on Ronin 2.
+Open the Ronin 2 app, which will automatically search for your Ronin 2.
+Select the corresponding Bluetooth device and tap OK.
 If it is the first time you connect, the app will ask you to name your Ronin and set a password.

-The motor strength value determines the strength of the Ronin2 motor to maintain the camera's position, which is very important for maintaining stability.
+Motor stiffness value determines the strength of the Ronin 2 motor to maintain the camera's position, which is very important for maintaining stability.
 It can be tested by pushing the camera slightly.
-If the velocity is too low, the camera can be easily pushed.
-When the speed is moderate, and the external force is applied, the gimbal click will provide the appropriate resistance to make the camera stable.
+If the stiffness is too low, the camera can be easily pushed.
+When the stiffness is moderate, and the external force is applied, the gimbal click will provide the appropriate resistance to make the camera stable.

-If the camera has a vibration, then the intensity is too high.
-You need to reduce the strength of each axis of the motor until the vibration disappears.
+If stiffness is too high, the camera may experience vibration.
+You need to reduce the strength of each axis of the motor until the vibration is eliminated.

-In harsh shooting environments, the stability of Ronin may be affected.
+In harsh shooting environments, the stability of Ronin may become affected.
 The calibration system can reconfigure all built-in sensors to adapt to the environment so you can resume your shooting.